Why Ford Should be Rushing to Deliver the All-Electric F-150 Pickup

 Electric motors are more powerful and deliver instantaneous torque, something that gasoline or diesel powered engines cannot do.
 Ford just need to convince truck owners that electric motors are simply better, something a smart and savvy marketing campaign should be able to do.

-However, there are still truck diehards out there that swear by a big ol' gas-guzzling V8 engine under the hood of their truck, often dismissing companies like Tesla and its CEO Elon Musk for trying reinventing the automobile using battery power.
+However, there are still truck diehards out there that swear by a big ol' gas-guzzling V8 engine under the hood of their truck, often dismissing companies like Tesla and its CEO Elon Musk for trying to reinvent the automobile using battery power.

 Can these type of loyalists be convinced that electricity is the way to go, or be won over by an fully-electric F-150?
 They might, but Ford shouldn't stand by and let it a competitor do it first.